o3de/o3de.org/content/smoketest.md

 The are two additional options that are always enabled.

-1. `preload=auto` - Loads the video with the page.
+1. `preload="auto"` - Loads the video with the page.
 1. `controls` - Include player controls for the video.

 **Examples**